makecode-extensions/BH1750/README.md

 ## API

-- SetAddress(to: BH1750_ADDRESS)
+- SetAddress(addr: BH1750_ADDRESS)
-to is BH1750 address, it maybe 35 or 92
+addr is BH1750 address, it maybe 35 or 92

 - on()
 turn on BH1750.